 - Periodontal Debridement (deep cleaning)

 Patients should arrange an appointment with a dentist of their choice for a comprehensive oral examination and diagnosis following completion of the services provided at this clinic.
 The dental hygiene clinic does not provide a comprehensive dental exam for patients.
-X-ray pictures will be taken after review of the medical/dental history.
-Need for x-ray pictures is approved by the faculty dental hygienist or clinic dentist and is dependent upon the presence or absence of dental decay, gum disease, and frequency of dental visits.
+Dental radiographs will be taken after review of the medical/dental history.
+Need for dental radiographs is approved by the faculty dental hygienist and clinic dentist and is dependent upon the presence or absence of dental decay, gum disease, and frequency of dental visits.

-Your radiographs (x-ray pictures) will be mailed to your dentist (or copies can be mailed to your home address) upon your request.
-We must have a release signed by the patient on file according to the Health Information Protection (HIPPA) forms.
+Your radiographs (x-ray pictures) will be mailed or emailed to your dentist (or copies can be mailed to your home address) upon your request.
+We must have a release signed by the patient on file according to the Health Insurance Portability and Accountability Act (HIPAA).
 We require five (5) working days to process and mail your radiographs to your dentist.
 The patient should expect that their dentist will charge a fee for diagnosing the radiographs and the planning of the patient's treatment based on their findings.
+Digital radiographs are emailed through a secure server that is 100% HIPAA compliant.

 Payment for services rendered: